 We can never be complacent about culture or assume that we are immune from problems, and we must go further to realise our ambitions to establish a strong positive culture built upon ensuring the psychological safety of all colleagues where all feel included, valued and able to speak freely.
 We are already responding to what we have heard and the recommendations of the HMICFRS and we will capture those responses in our cultural action plan whilst listening to the views of our own teams on our culture.

 To support our ambition, we intend to introduce an independent Chair of our Culture and Inclusion Board.

-The actions under this theme are fully informed by both the findings of the 2023 inspection conducted by HMICFRS; and the relevant Fire Standards Board.
-National Fire Standard.
+The actions under this theme are fully informed by the findings of the 2023 inspection conducted by HMICFRS.